naidoo88/Drifty/README.md

 [CalcCorr_Tutorial.ipynb](./CalcCorr_Tutorial.ipynb) contains a working example of how to use the class.
 This can be used to explore the functionality, or used as a template for performing an analysis.
 For the JLab user, the data required for this tutorial can be downloaded from: `/work/clas12/pnaidoo/CalcCorr/tutorial_data.root`

 [GettingSetUp.md](./GettingSetUp.md) exists for the purposes of those unfamiliar with Python or Jupyter.
-It contains all the steps required to set up a virtual environment with the packages required by the class and offers an explanation on how to run simkincorr_tutorial.ipynb in Jupyter-Notebook.
+It contains all the steps required to set up a virtual environment with the packages required by the class and offers an explanation on how to run CalcCorr_Tutorial.ipynb in Jupyter-Notebook.